becklabs/aragonite-opendap/README.md

     password <your_password>
 ```

-#### Download Datasets:
+#### Download Data Artifacts:
-The static, preprocessed data required for framework training and inference are available for download []
+The static, preprocessed data artifacts required for framework training and inference are available for download [here]().
+To setup:

-1. Download the dataset from the provided link.
+1. Download the `data_artifacts.zip` file (~500MB) from the provided link.
-2. Extract the contents to the `data/` directory at the root of the repository.
+2. Extract the contents of `data_artifacts.zip` to the `data/` directory at the root of the repository.

 #### Additional Setup (Training Only)
 Login into Weights and Biases: